Grades are assigned based upon the ten-point grading scale:

 In the event of an excused absence, the affected student is responsible for making arrangements to complete any missed work in a timely manner.
 It is not the instructor's responsibility to follow up with the student.

-The use of mobile phones and other electronic devices during class time should be limited to only those resources that enhance language study, facilitate note taking or relate directly to classroom activities.
+The use of electronic devices during class time should be limited to only those resources that enhance language study, facilitate note taking or relate directly to classroom activities.
 Texting, sending e-mails, updating social media websites and engaging in other non-relevant activities will not be tolerated and will negatively impact your grade.
-Please note that instructors reserve the right to implement their own policies regarding cell phones according to their classroom needs.
+Please note that instructors reserve the right to implement their own policies regarding electronic devices according to their classroom needs.

 ALL students who wish to enroll in a language course must complete and submit the online placement form in order to register for a language course.
 The online placement form is available for all continuing and incoming students who have a valid Tulane User ID and password.
 The log-in page for the form can be accessed at the following secure site: http://languageplacement.tulane.edu